Energy and Climate Change

 - Creating a climate resilient open space network by the use of appropriate species and by increasing the tree canopy cover through an extensive tree planting program

-- Endorsing a climate change adaptation plan
+- Endorsing a climate change action plan (adaptation and mitigation)

 Resilient Hills and Coast Climate Change Adaptation Plan for the region.

 Council has collaborated with regional partners to develop a Climat Change Adaptation Plan for the region.
 Climate change will impact on the region and the plan will help inform Council's and others response.

 Council together with other councils across Australia have joined Cities Power Partnership (a free national program created by the Climate Council) to slash greenhouse gas pollution and tackle worsening climate change.